windwalker-io/joomla-rad/docs/admin/controller.md

 ```

+The alias will get other controller if we set it, and the config will push to every controllers of `sakuras`.

 ### HMVC

 If you want to use other Controller to do something, please using `fetch()` in controller.

-This will call save controller and return Boolean, SaveController will not redirect page.
+This will call save controller and return Boolean, SaveController will not redirect page because it is in HMVC mode.

 ``` php
 $this->fetch('con_flower', 'sakura.edit.save', array('data' => $data));